vmware/vmware-aria-operations-integration-sdk/doc/troubleshooting_and_faq.md

 Containerized adapters use container registries to store, distribute, and install adapters.
 During the development of an adapter, mp-build requires a container registry to upload the resulting container.
 After uploading the container to the given registry, mp-build saves the host, and the container digest in the manifest.txt file bundled inside the pak file.
-During installation, Aria Operations uses the information inside the manifest.txt file to pull the container from the registry and run the container.
+During installation, VMware Aria Operations uses the information inside the manifest.txt file to pull the container from the registry and run the container.

 ### How are docker credential managed?